-Beat The Heat Campaign Workplace Safety
+Beat The Heat: Summer Workplace Safety

 Discover how to prevent heat stress or heat-related illnesses and establish a complete heat safety prevention program.

 Summer is here, which means the Texas heat is back in full force.
 Maintaining a safe workplace and promoting a heat illness prevention program is of high importance, especially for employers with non climate-controlled facilities or outdoor workspaces where employees may be vulnerable to extreme heat conditions.
+June is National Safety Month, read our previous blog to learn more about ways to make your workplace more safe.

 Establish a Heat Illness Prevention Program